gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 5. Web interface.md

 0...1024..2048..3072..4096...
 ```

-In order to play different audios in the app, the canvas has a drag a drop function: one can drag and drop and audio file in the web interface.
+In order to play different audios in the app, the canvas has a drag a drop function: one can drag and drop an audio file in the web interface.
 The audio file is then loaded and displayed in the select list.
 Multiple audio files can also be dragged and dropped.
-Only ".wav" files are accepted.
-In my computer the Web Audio API works at 48 kHz, therefore I used audiofiles at 48 kHz to avoid latency issues.
+Only ".wav" and ".mp3" files are accepted.